Gavin Arthur: Astrology and later career

 Arthur was friend to many people of the Beat Generation, including Allen Ginsberg and Alan Watts.
 He was active in the early gay rights movement, and was also a leader of the Haight-Ashbury counterculture.
 Arthur used his astrology to decide the date for the first "Human Be-In" event on January 14, 1967.
 Over 30,000 people, including many Gypsies attended the event.
 During the presidency of John F. Kennedy, according to The New York Times, he helped the first lady Jacqueline Kennedy to "locate art objects stored and forgotten by previous Presidential occupants".
 Arthur believed he was in spiritual connections with local Chumash Indians.
 According to various of his friends, including F. Scott Fitzgerald, Ernest Hemingway, Eleanor Roosevelt, and Winston Churchill, Arthur would refer to himself as a "pre-hippie hippie".

 Personal life and death

-Arthur was married three times in his life.
+Arthur was married three times.
 In 1922, he married Charlotte Joy Johnson, divorcing her in 1932.
 Three years later, he wed Esther Murphy Strachey, whom he divorced in 1961.
 His final marriage, to Ellen Jansen, took place in 1965.

-Arthur died on April 28, 1972, at the Fort Miley Veterans Hospital in San Francisco.
+Arthur died on April 28, 1972, at the Fort Miley Veterans Hospital in San Francisco after a fall.
 He is buried at the Albany Rural Cemetery.
 Having no children of his own, he was the last living descendant of his grandfather, President Chester A. Arthur.
 His papers, including many family papers, were given to the Library of Congress soon after his death.
 Philip Avillo wrote that "Throughout his life, Arthur cultivated a wide variety of people, including political leaders, writers, entertainers, sexologists, and social misfits and outcasts."